 Information from National Archives Record Group 26 Entry 3 (NC-63), Volume 354; and from the New York Sunday World in 1889 and the Bridgeport Standard, March 28, 1878.

-* * * * *
+* * * * * *

 U.S. Lighthouse Society News is produced by the U.S. Lighthouse Society to support lighthouse preservation, history, education and research.
-Please join the U.S. Lighthouse Society if you are not already a member.
+You can receive these posts via email if you click on the “SUBSCRIBE” button in the right-hand column.
+Please support this electronic newsletter by joining the U.S. Lighthouse Society if you are not already a member.

 If you have items of interest to the lighthouse community and its supporters, please email them to email@example.com.